Best Used Cars: 10 Top Picks for December 2025

 2018 Toyota RAV4 Hybrid

 Technically, the third-generation RAV4 started with the 2013 model year, but it was only with the midlife update in 2016 that the desirable hybrid was introduced.
 The entire RAV4 range was updated for 2016, with freshened styling, a quieter cabin, a smoother ride, added safety features, and the new hybrid version.
 That hybrid powertrain brought almost 20 more horsepower, resulting in punchier low-speed acceleration than the regular four-cylinder engine while delivering 8 more mpg in our tests.
-The 2017 and 2018 model years saw added features and trim levels, and reliability climbed from above average to well above average based on our member surveys.
+The 2017 and 2018 model years brought added features and trim levels, and reliability climbed from above average to well above average, based on our member surveys.
 Any version from this half-generation is a smart choice, but those last two years are the ones to prioritize in your used-car hunting.

 3-Row SUV Under $20,000